 Hello: Unusual uses for marble

+Bring this typically opulent material home in an unexpected fashion, via a kitchen tool or bookshelf decor that doesn’t usually get to enjoy this luxe style.
 One cool way to jazz up traditional marble?
-Hop on board the green marble trend, which can be used in a multitude of ways from kitchen counters to chic trays.
-And of course, marble contact paper is always a budget-friendly way to cover every surface in your house… even your notebooks and laptop.
+Hop on board the green marble trend, which can be used in a multitude of ways, from kitchen counters to chic trays.
+And, of course, marble contact paper is always a budget-friendly method to cover every surface in your house…even your notebooks and laptop.